 Useful Lead Magnet Ideas

-It’s human nature to want the greatest outcome for the least amount of work, so make sure your lead magnet does all the hard work for them.
+It’s human nature to want the most excellent outcome for the least amount of work, so make sure your lead magnet does all the hard work for them.

-Let’s start with our favorite lead magnet of all: the checklist.
+Let’s start with our favorite lead magnet example: the checklist.

-Checklists convert the best out of all the lead magnets, probably because they are so easily consumed.
-They condense everything that the user needs to know into one, actionable list.
+Checklists convert the best out of all the lead magnets because they’re so easily consumed.
+They condense the user’s knowledge into one actionable list.

 They’re also super quick to create.
-For example, you can summarize your popular blog posts as a checklist, and turn it into a content upgrade.
+For example, you can summarize your popular blog posts as a checklist and turn them into a content upgrade.
 Then combine that content upgrade with a 2-step optin form, and you’ll see a big boost in your conversions.

-Here are two examples of checklists we’ve created for our users like you…
+Here are two examples of checklists we’ve created for users like you:

-On-Page SEO Checklist: How to Fully Optimize Your Posts– you can print this out and consult it every time you want to optimize a page for SEO.
+On-Page SEO Checklist: How to Fully Optimize Your Posts: You can print this out and consult it whenever you want to optimize a page for SEO.

-Cheatsheets are essentially the same thing as checklists, but they give the user a list of guidelines or a process that they can follow over and over again to achieve a specific benefit.
+Cheatsheets are essentially the same as checklists, but they give users a list of guidelines or processes they can repeatedly follow to achieve a specific benefit.

-They’re so irresistible to people because they take away the need to think.
+They’re irresistible to people because they remove the need to think.

 Here’s an example of a cheat sheet created for bloggers: 52 Headline Hacks: A Cheat Sheet for Writing Blog Posts That Go Viral.

-A template can be anything that provides an outline, or some sort of starting point, so all the user has to do is fill in the blanks.
+A template can provide an outline, or some starting point, so all the user has to do is fill in the blanks.

-The Magic Email Template is a great example– it’s something that entrepreneurs and small business owners can simply copy and paste, customize a few words, and then send off to instantly connect with influencers and VIPs in your industry.
+The Magic Email Template is a great lead magnet template example– it’s something entrepreneurs and small business owners can copy and paste, customize a few words, and then send off to connect with influencers and VIPs in your industry instantly.

-To take your lead magnet one step further, create an entire collection of templates, like Digital Marketer’s Ultimate Facebook Ad Template Library.
+To take your lead magnet game one step further, create a collection of lead magnet templates, like Digital Marketer’s Ultimate Facebook Ad Template Library.